dadi/api/README.md

     Authorization: Bearer 171c8c12-6e9b-47a8-be29-0524070b0c65

-There is an example collection endpoint and custom endpoint included in the `workspace` directory.

-Pro tip: to background Serama, install [Forever](https://github.com/nodejitsu/forever) -

-`[sudo] npm install forever -g`

-You can then start Serama using -

-`[sudo] forever start bantam/main.js`

-## Example API requests
+### Working with endpoints

+You can read about collections and custom endpoints in detail [here](https://github.com/dadiplus/serama/blob/master/docs/endpoints.md).
+If you just want to jump right in, here are some sample API requests -

 _You may want to look at a handy QA testing tool called [Postman](http://www.getpostman.com/)_

-### Collections POST request
+#### Collections POST request

     POST /vtest/testdb/test-schema HTTP/1.1
     Host: localhost:3000